-30100 - Utilities: All utilities to run the treatment plant and PG&E had a 37% rate increase.
-The scheduled amount of water is less than in the previous year.
+30100 - Utilities: All utilities to run the treatment plant and PG&E had a rate

-20135 - Office Supplies / postage / Shipping: not previously tracked to this Div.

-$\textbf{30140 - WTP Computer \& Software:} \ \textbf{ongoing support of SCADA machine and Lic}.$

-30150 - Safety Equip & Training: For OSHA Compliance and more.
+- increase.
+Scheduled water is more than previous year but utilities up slightly. - 20135 Office Supplies / postage / Shipping: not previously tracked to this Div. - 30140 WTP Computer & Software: ongoing support of SCADA machine and Lic. - 30150 Safety Equip & Training: For OSHA Compliance and more.